Tidö Agreement: Background

 Historically, the Moderate Party (M), Christian Democrats (KD) and Liberals (L) were part of the Alliance for Sweden, a centre-right coalition that governed the country from 2006 to 2014.
-The Sweden Democrats (SD), a right-wing populist party with far-right roots to which all parliamentary parties applied a cordon sanitaire until Ulf Kristersson broke it after the 2018 Swedish general election as the only way for the right-wing bloc to oust the left-wing bloc led by the Swedish Social Democratic Party (S), have not sat in a government and have not been involved in the formation of a government but had participated in state budget talks with M and KD for the first time in Autumn 2021, and then got the budget through.
+The Sweden Democrats (SD), a right-wing populist party to which all parliamentary parties applied a cordon sanitaire until Ulf Kristersson broke it after the 2018 Swedish general election as the only way for the right-wing bloc to oust the left-wing bloc led by the Swedish Social Democratic Party (S), have not sat in a government and have not been involved in the formation of a government but had participated in state budget talks with M and KD for the first time in Autumn 2021, and then got the budget through.

 With the agreement, named after the place where it was negotiated, this is the first time SD have formalised influence over a government's policy.
 The party leaders will annually decide how the cooperation projects will continue for the coming year.
 SD will have the same influence on issues in the cooperation projects as the parties in the government.